 The following faculty are those with an emphasis in Biochemical and Molecular Nutrition.

-Martha Belury Ph.D., RD, Study of how dietary fats target muscles and adipose tissues to impact healthy metabolism.
+Martha Belury Ph.D., RD,.
+Interim Chair and Professor, Department of Food Science and Technology.
+Study of how dietary fats target muscles and adipose tissues to impact healthy metabolism.

 Amanda Bird, Ph.D., Associate Professor, Department of Human Sciences.
 Nutrient-dependent changes in gene expression; Metal homeostasis and transport.

 Richard Bruno, Ph.D., RD, Professor, Department of Human Sciences.
 Bioavailability and dietary requirements of antioxidants and polyphenols, and their antinflammatory activities in cardiometabolic disorders